 Click here for information on local voucher programs that can help provide financial assistance with spay/neuter of your pet.

 Mon-Fri 9am - 4:30pm

-All additional services (vaccines, microchips, tests, etc) are available by appointment only, Monday - Friday 9 am-4:30 pm.
-Euthanasia appointments are available Tuesday through Friday.
+All services (vaccines, microchips, tests, etc) are available by appointment only, Monday - Friday 9 am-4:30 pm.
+Euthanasia appointments are available Tuesday through Friday by appointment only.

 Over the counter flea and dewormer products are still available on a walk-in basis during public hours.

 Animals must be 8 weeks of age and/or 2 pounds in weight before they can be altered.

 To make check-in for your animal's appointment go quicker, you may print out and complete (in blue or black ink) our anesthetic release form ahead of time.

 Surgery Price List

 |Giant Breed Dog (100+ lbs)||$125||Feline In Heat / Pregnant / Obese||+$10-$25|